 5. Blue Hat Hackers

-There are actually two different types of blue hat hackers.
+There are two different types of blue hat hackers.

 One definition means that blue hat hackers are for revenge.
-Their motive is not money or fame, but a desire to cause pain to a goal that has hurt them in some way.
+Their motive is not money or fame but a desire to cause pain to a goal that somehow hurts them.

-Blue hat hackers spare no effort to realize their goals, and they will not stop until they achieve their goals.
+Blue hat hackers spare no effort to realize their goals and will not stop until they achieve them.

-If you want to deploy network security measures (such as penetration testing) to protect your network, blue hat hackers are the first choice.
+Blue hat hackers are the first choice if you want to deploy network security measures (such as penetration testing) to protect your network.

-They attack the system with the consent of the system owner in order to find an effective way to protect the network from such attacks.
+They attack the system with the system owner’s consent to find an effective way to protect the network from such attacks.

 6. Green Hat Hackers